-Instead of amending the terms and conditions of issue, the Issuer may decide to redeem debt instruments before maturity, including in combination with a new issue which uses WIRON or a benchmark from the WIRON Compound Indices Family, fixed interest rate or which will contain an appropriate Fallback Clause.
+Instead of amending the terms and conditions of debt instruments, the Issuer may decide to redeem debt instruments before maturity, including redemption in combination with new issuance based on WIRON or a benchmark from the WIRON Compound Indices Family, fixed interest rate or one containing an appropriate Fallback Clause.

-In order to do so, the Issuer may choose the option of early redemption (if the terms and conditions of issue provide for such an option) or the option of voluntary early redemption (buy-back/conversion auction) as part of an offer made to investors.
+In order to do so, the Issuer may choose the option of early redemption (if the terms and conditions provide for such an option) or the option of voluntary early redemption (buy-back/conversion auction) as part of an offer made to investors.